webdev-dave/reddit-museum/README.md

 ## To Do List

-- make loading screen work on embedded youtube videos?
+- make loading screen aware if localHostedVideo loaded
+- fix post loading-container initial placement bug
 - get rid of any lag in embedGal transitions
 - get rid of auto animation on main image load
 - create touch/swipe effect for gallery on mobile